mitsuhiko/lucumr/2018/3/31/you-cant-rust-that.rst

 public: yes
 tags: [rust]
 summary: |
-  Some tips for how to be more product in Rust by avoiding situations you cannot solve in Rust.
+  Some tips for how to be more productive in Rust by avoiding situations you cannot solve in Rust.

 You can't Rust that